Law Student Writing Competition

 Submission Guidelines

-All submissions must be composed of original research and writing by currently enrolled law students1Employees of Everytown for Gun Safety Support Fund, its affiliated organizations, and immediate family or household members of such employees are not eligible for the Competition. at ABA accredited law schools.
-Law school notes and academic articles that you have submitted or you are planning to submit to law school reviews and journals for publication are eligible for submission.
-Note that submissions that have been previously published or accepted for publication are welcome but must be accompanied by written authorization for re-print to be eligible.
+All submissions must be composed of original research and writing.
+Law school notes and academic articles that have previously been submitted or the student is planning to submit to law school reviews and journals for publication are eligible for submission.
+Note that submissions that have been previously published or accepted for publication are welcome but must be accompanied by written authorization for re-print to be eligible for The Competition.
+Failure to submit an original essay or permission to re-print will result in disqualification and may result in the selection of a new winner.
+Only one written work, per competition, may be submitted by each entrant.

 Preferred submission length is 5,000 to 15,000 words, including footnotes, but may be as long as a law review note.